intmainreturn00/grapi/README.md

 I’m currently adding the rest of the methods, so if you have feature requests or pull requests or just a comments - open an issue and will try to help you.
 RFC.

-If you’d like the work, give a star or you can [buy me a cup of coffee](http://ko-fi.com/intmainreturn00) =)
+If you’d like the work, star this repo ⭐️ or you can [buy me a cup of coffee](http://ko-fi.com/intmainreturn00) ☕️

 ## Setup
 1. Make sure you have the jitpack repo in your project level `build.gradle` :